Love requires grieving your expectations

 We have a secret hunch that we are not as cool or sexy as we pretend to be for others, and are terrified that our partners could discover this!

-Our partners have an awesome power over us, because they are the only people who can strip away the superheroic image we portray to everyone else around us.
-But there can be no true love without vulnerability—we desperately need our partners to undress us of our mythic regalia so they can be our sanctuary.
+Our partners have an awesome power over us, because they are the only ones who can shatter the mythic image we portray to impress everyone else.
+But there can be no true love without vulnerability—we desperately need our partners to undress us of our superheroic costume so they can be our sanctuary.
 They are both our keeper and our kryptonite.

 Love is handing over to your partner the power to destroy you, and yet trusting them to say, “wait! there is nothing to destroy, because I loved the frail, oversensitive, anxious you that is the real you in the first place”.